 Further, airline companies can also adopt several pricing strategies to attract the baby boomer generation.
 The airline companies can provide specific travel packages to customers from a specific age group.
 In addition to this, there are some more measures related to the pricing strategies, such as providing exceptional cash discounts, provide additional facilities to senior citizens without charging any extra charges, giving priority to passengers from baby boomer class in seat allocation, and so on.
 Moreover, the airplane transportation companies can adopt some unique promotional schemes, such as free gifts, discounts, membership card and so on to attract the baby boomer class (Nyren, 2005).

 Furthermore, the airplane transportation company should also consider additional 3 Ps of service marketing in formulating their marketing strategies, especially for baby boomer class.
 These 3 Ps are person, process and physical evidences.
 In relation to this, airplane transportation organizations need to hire efficient personal and provide them adequate training so that they can understand the psychology of customers from the baby boomer generation.
-By doing that a more intensive and sophisticated services can be provided to the customer during the flight (Lancaster and Reynolds, 2005).
+By doing that a more intensive and sophisticated service can be provided to the customer during the flight (Lancaster and Reynolds, 2005).

 In addition to this, companies should put more emphasis on making the whole process from booking of tickets to taking the feedbacks of the customers about the journey more easy and convenient for the senior citizens of the society.
 At last, different physical evidences provided to the customers, such as tickets, boarding passes and so on should be easy to handle for the customer from the baby boomer class (Lancaster and Reynolds, 2005).